-Accommodation Administration Guidelines 3d Hard Copy Braille Edition3 (SR/PNP Reference BQ) Before Testing: • Identification for SR/PNP: Student's SR/PNP must have Hard Copy Braille Edition selected. • Materials: Braille Kits are required for administration.
-Braille Kits include Test Administrator Braille Scripts, one copy of the student's Hard Copy Braille Assessment, standard test booklet or answer document for transcription, and supplementary math materials (braille ruler, braille protractor) where appropriate. • Test Administrator Training: Test Administrators of students with visual impairments must review: • Braille Kits, which will be provided to schools at least two full school days prior to testing in a SECURE ENVIRONMENT for the Test Administrator to verify that the braille code, Unified English Braille (UEB), is accurate on the test booklet cover and review the braille test administration scripts, including information specific to administering paper-based braille.
+Accommodation Administration Guidelines 3d Accommodation Hard Copy Braille Edition 3 (SR/PNP Reference BQ) Before Testing: Identification for SR/PNP: Student's SR/PNP must have Hard Copy Braille Edition selected.
+Materials: Braille Kits are required for administration.
+Braille Kits include Test Administrator Braille Scripts, one copy of the student's Hard Copy Braille Assessment, standard test booklet or answer document for transcription, and supplementary math materials (braille ruler, braille protractor) where appropriate.
+Test Administrator Training: Test Administrators of students with visual impairments must review: Braille Kits, which will be provided to schools at least two full school days prior to testing in a SECURE ENVIRONMENT for the Test Administrator to verify that the braille code, Unified English Braille (UEB), is accurate on the test booklet cover and review the braille test administration scripts, including information specific to administering paper-based braille.
 Braille notes are inserted behind the cover of the first volume of the Braille test.
-Important: Reading, viewing, copying, or reproducing passages or test items is prohibited. • Appendix M: Illinois Assessment of Readiness for Students With Visual Impairments, Including Blindness. • If needed by the student, braille test booklets or answer documents may be disassembled for testing (but must be reassembled for return).
-It is critical that Test Administrators count the number of pages in the test booklet or answer document prior to disassembling the test booklets or answer documents to help ensure that all pages are returned.
+Important: Reading, viewing, copying, or reproducing passages or test items is prohibited.
+Appendix M: Illinois Assessment of Readiness for Students with Visual Impairments, Including Blindness.
+If needed by the student, braille test booklets or answer documents may be disassembled for testing (but must be reassembled for return).
+It is critical that Test Administrators Appendix M: Illinois Assessment of Readiness for Students with Visual Impairments, Including Blindness.
+If needed by the student, braille test booklets or answer documents may be disassembled for testing (but must be